 Piano Teacher, Theory and VCE Music Tutor

 Penny joined our staff in 2008 and is an experienced music educator.
 She gained her Bachelor of Education in Music at Burwood State College in 1980.
 Penny worked in secondary schools for over 30 years, where she was Director of Music, Head of Performing Arts and taught Classroom Music to students from Years 7-12, in particular VET Music and VCE Music Performance.
 At these schools, Penny conducted many concert bands and choral groups.
 She also was Musical Director for many school musical productions.
 Penny has previously worked as an assessor for VCE Music Performance exams and managed orchestras and bands for Eastern Metropolitan Regional Concerts.
+Penny taught Piano at Toorak College (Mt.
+Eliza) from 2015 - 2018.
 Penny has enjoyed teaching many piano students through the years.
 She is an enthusiastic teacher who enjoys working with young people and fostering a friendly learning environment.
-Sh e is passionate about discovering how each student learns and tailors programs to suit each individual.
+She is passionate about discovering how each student learns and tailors programs to suit each individual.

 Click here to secure your spot with Penny

-Piano (Classical, jazz and improvisation), Composition & Theory Teacher
+Piano (Classical, jazz and improvisation), Composition & Theory Tutor